thiagomoreiraleite/nlpreview/README.md

 cd
 mkdir tmp
 cd tmp
-nlpreview-run
+Sentimedia-run
 ```

 # Install

-Go to `https://github.com/{group}/nlpreview` to see the project, manage issues,
+Go to `https://github.com/{group}/Sentimedia` to see the project, manage issues,
 setup you ssh public key, ...

 Create a python3 virtualenv and activate it: